victormejia/angular-testing-workshop/README.md

 };
 ```

-At the top of the describe block, in addition to declaring variables for the `component` and `fixture`, we also want to declare a variable to hold a reference to the injected service:
+At the top of the describe block, in addition to declaring variables for the `component` and `fixture`,we also want to declare a variable to hold a reference to the injected service:

 ```js
 let component: HackerListComponent;